-Q. What is the difference in law of post & Instantaneous medium ?
+Q. What is the difference in law of post & Instantaneous medium?
 Ans.

-Post Instantaneous $ \begin{array}{ccc} A & \longrightarrow B \\ \uparrow & & \\ A & B \end{array} $ If letter is lost, then also communication is completed & contract is formed.
+Post Instantaneous $A \rightarrow B$ $A \rightarrow B$ A B If letter is lost, then also communication is completed & contract is formed.
+'B' had replied but due to disturbance (noise of plane) could not hear the reply.
+So no contract takes place.
 Edam Vs Lindsay Wherever matter is of instantaneous medium then communication shall be completed only when it is in the knowledge of the proposer.

 Entrees Vs Mills Far East corp.
 There is difference in the law of letter and instantaneous medium.